intel/libvpl/doc/spec/source/appendix/VPL_apnds_c.rst

 ``TargetKbps`` and ``MaxKbps`` values.
 This sort of change in bitrate will not result in the generation of a new keyframe or sequence header.

-The oneVPL encoder may change some initialization parameters provided by the application during initialization.
+The |vpl_short_name| encoder may change some initialization parameters provided by the application during initialization.
 That in turn may lead to incompatibility between the parameters provided by the application during reset and the working set of parameters used by the encoder.
 For this reason, it is strongly recommended